 But there’s plenty of genius going on in the world that doesn’t have a single first and last name, like the way bees structure their hives, anonymous street art or the San Francisco cable car system built as early as 1873.

-Speaking of the latter, it’s also one of the city’s Eric Weiner describes as hubs of genius in this book.
+Speaking of the latter, it’s also one of the city’s Eric Weiner describes as hubs of genius in The Geography Of Genius.
 He says genius is more a result of time and place, rather than some inherent greatness or genetic makeup of an individual.

 Here are my 3 favorite places he explores and why they bred so much genius: